-So then, God can give us as much sufficient grace as possible without eliminating our personhood, and intend that such grace will yield the results He desires, yet clearly Isaiah 5:4 shows a time when people choose to resist this work in their lives.
+This passage shows that God can give us as much sufficient grace as possible without eliminating our personhood, and intend that such grace will yield the results He desires, yet clearly Isaiah 5:4 shows a time when people choose to resist this work in their lives.
 This is contrary to divine determinism: if God had decreed – in a Deterministic way – that the Israelites would yield only bad fruit, then it makes no sense for Him to look for good grapes.

 Even more to the point, if this extremist brand of “sovereignty” were true, it would mean that every sin you struggle to hand over to God is a sin He prescripted you to desire to do and to unfailingly carry out.
 This is clearly unbiblical, because God promises “the way of escape“:

 No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it.
 1 Cor.
 10:13

 If divine determinism is true, then God has already prescripted you to desire to sin and to inescapably fall into that sin.
 There would be no possible way is it true that God has provided a way of escape so that you “may” be able to bear it.
 This promise would be false on the face of it.